CasianoJr/django_project_blog/README.md

 # project_blog

-Blogging Project.
-Backend and frontend is rendered thru Django.
-Can preform, CRUD, nested comments, user auth and third party storage.
+A blog project,  using Django as backend and frontend.
+It performs CRUD, nested comments, user authentication, Cloudinary as third party storage, deployed in Heroku.
+Follow the link to view the demo website

 visit website:
 http://exodus-blog.herokuapp.com/